izwb003/Cnblogs-Theme-izwb003/README.md

 # Acknowledgements
 The Calamari Avatar was drawn by [Bilibili @イケメン狗](https://space.bilibili.com/162775917).

 **Special Note:The portrait avatar was personally drawn by this friend for me.
 I have an obligation to declare the protection of the copyright of her creations.
-Therefore, without her own permission, this avatar is prohibited from being copied, distributed, or used for any purpose in any form.**
+Therefore, without her own permission, this avatar is prohibited from being copied, distributed, or used for any purpose in any form.
+If you choose to use my adjustment result, please remember to remove the link to this avatar.
+Thanks.**

 The theme templete is from @BNDong's [BNDong's Cnblogs-Theme-SimpleMemory](https://github.com/BNDong/Cnblogs-Theme-SimpleMemory).
 Customized based on its MIT License.